 “At the American Medical Association, we are working to refine our data systems to include Middle Eastern and North African (MENA) as a separate racial category...I connected with SSN’s Neda Maghbouleh, after finding her published research on this topic.
 Her scholarship is helping us move toward our goals of using inclusive and relevant race and ethnicity categories in our work." – Fernando De Maio, Vice President of Health Equity Research and Data Use, American Medical Association

 An estimated 3 million Middle Eastern and North African (MENA) Americans live in this country, but many of them feel as though they are invisible.
-With no box to check on the census or most surveys and forms, MENA Americans’ racial identity is often overlooked, not only impacting their sense of self but also important policy decisions.
+With no box to check on the census or most surveys and forms, MENA Americans’ racial and ethnic identities are often overlooked, not only impacting their sense of self but also important policy decisions.
 But Professor Neda Maghbouleh set out to change that.

 Maghbouleh’s research, which focuses on the exclusion faced by MENA Americans, is helping to pave the way for the census, the American Medical Association, and other organizations to start counting this group.
 And these exciting developments are a direct result of Maghbouleh’s proactive media and policy engagement efforts.

 For her membership contribution, Maghbouleh published an OpEd in Newsweek with fellow SSN members René D. Flores and Ariela Schachter on the need for a MENA-specific box on the census.
 According to Maghbouleh and her co-authors, the inclusion of a MENA identity category on the census would allow researchers to better examine the social, economic, and health status of this population, while also aligning more closely with how members of this group understand their own identity and are seen by others.
 The OpEd draws on the findings of a research collaboration between its authors that was published in the high-profile scientific journal PNAS: Middle Eastern and North African Americans may not be perceived, nor perceive themselves, to be White.